Is Cholesterol In Whey Protein Powder Bad? (A Nutrition Coach Answers)

 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-So, is the cholesterol in whey protein powder bad?
-The cholesterol in whey protein powder is not bad.
-On average, it has only 15-70 mg of cholesterol per 30g, which isn’t a significant amount.
 The cholesterol content in food is also less important than other factors such as saturated fat, trans fat, sodium, and added sugars.
-Whey protein powder is low in all of these.

 That said, even though whey protein powder is generally low in cholesterol, it is important to understand how it can fit into an overall balanced diet.